(a) Appoint/re-appoint the University’s External Auditors.

-(a) To advise Senate on the appointment of the external auditors, the audit fee, the provision of any non-audit services by the external auditors, and any questions of resignation or dismissal of the external auditors.
+(b) To report to Senate on the appointment of the External Auditors, the audit fee, the provision of any non-audit services by the External Auditors, and any questions of resignation or dismissal of the External Auditors.

-(b) To discuss with the external auditors, before the audit begins, the nature and scope of the audit.
+(c) To discuss with the External Auditors, before the audit begins, the nature and scope of the audit.

-(c) To discuss with the external auditors problems and reservations arising from the interim and final audits, including a review of the management letter, incorporating management responses, and any other matters the external auditors may wish to discuss (in the absence of management where necessary).
+(d) To discuss with the External Auditors problems and reservations arising from the interim and final audits, including a review of the management letter, incorporating management responses, and any other matters the External Auditors may wish to discuss (in the absence of management where necessary).

-(d) To consider and advise Senate on the appointment and terms of engagement of the internal audit service, the audit fee, the provision of any non-audit services by the internal auditors, and any questions of resignation or dismissal of the internal auditors.
+(f) To report to Senate on the appointment and terms of engagement of the Internal Audit service, the audit fee, the provision of any non-audit services by the Internal Auditors, and any questions of resignation or dismissal of the Internal Auditors.

-(e) To review the internal auditors’ audit risk assessment, strategy and programme; consider major findings of internal audit investigations and management’s response and promote co-ordination between the internal and external auditors.
-The Committee will ensure that the resources made available for internal audit are sufficient to meet the institution’s needs (or make a recommendation to Senate, as appropriate).
+(g) To review the Internal Auditors’ audit risk assessment, strategy and programme; consider major findings of Internal Audit investigations and management’s response and promote co-ordination between the Internal and External Auditors.
+The Committee will ensure that the resources made available for Internal Audit are sufficient to meet the institution’s needs (or make a recommendation to Senate, as appropriate).

-(f) To keep under review the effectiveness of the University’s risk management, control and governance arrangements and, in particular, to review the external auditors’ management letter, the internal auditors’ annual report, and management responses.
+(h) To keep under review the effectiveness of the University’s risk management, control and governance arrangements and, in particular, to review the External Auditors’ management letter, the Internal Auditors’ annual report, and management responses.
 The Committee shall make recommendations to relevant committees or to the Vice-Chancellor to ensure that measures are taken to deal effectively with matters raised in audit reports.

-(g) To monitor the implementation of agreed audit-based recommendations, through the Internal Audit Recommendation Schedule (IARS).
+(i) To monitor the implementation of agreed audit-based recommendations, through the Internal Audit – Status of Recommendations Report.

-(h) To ensure that all significant losses have been properly investigated and that the internal and external auditors and, where appropriate, the HEFCE accounting officer and DEL, have been informed.
+(j) To ensure that all significant losses have been properly investigated and that the Internal and External Auditors and, where appropriate, the HEFCE accounting officer and DEL, have been informed.

-(i) To oversee the institution’s policy on fraud irregularity, including being notified of any action taken under that policy.
+(k) To consider, approve and oversee the implementation of the institution’s policies on Fraud and Whistleblowing, including being notified of any action taken under these policies.

-(l) To monitor annually the performance and effectiveness of the external and internal auditors, including any matters affecting their objectivity, and make recommendations to Senate concerning their re-appointment, where appropriate.
+(p) To monitor annually the performance and effectiveness of the External and Internal Auditors, including any matters affecting their objectivity.

-(m) To consider the draft annual financial statements, in the presence of the external auditors, ensuring that sufficient consideration has been given to all relevant matters, that there is compliance with relevant legislation, HEFCE accounts directions, and accounting standards, and that there are no major disagreements between the external auditors and the Planning and Finance Committee and/or the Director of Finance over accounting policies.
+(q) To consider the draft annual financial statements, in the presence of the External Auditors, ensuring that sufficient consideration has been given to all relevant matters, that there is compliance with relevant legislation, HEFCE accounts directions, and accounting standards, and that there are no major disagreements between the External Auditors and the Planning and Finance Committee and/or the Director of Finance over accounting policies.

 3 senior lay members of Senate excluding those included in the membership of the Planning and Finance Committee